Dotnet-Boxed/Templates/Docs/Orleans.md

 - **Author** - The name of the author of the project which determines the assembly author and copyright information.
 - **EditorConfig** - Add a .editorconfig file to set a fixed code style.
 - **GitIgnore** - Add a .gitignore file to stop Git from checking in temporary files.
+- **ReadMe** - Add a README.md markdown file describing the project.
 - **TreatWarningsAsErrors** - Treat warnings as errors.

 #### Analytics